Can do it all

 There are other positives for the Elite 85t.
 Jabra finally gave the case wireless charging capability, making it even easier and more convenient to charge without having to plug in all the time.
 It also greatly increased sound and call quality, which we'll talk about in the next section.

 However, battery life is marginally shorter.
 It's rated at seven hours instead of 7.5 hours on the Elite 75t, although Jabra rates it at 5.5 hours with ANC on.
 The company doesn't state what it is for the Elite 75t when the new ANC feature is on when listening to those, so it's unclear how much of a gap there really is.
 Curiously, Jabra also dropped Amazon Alexa from the newest earbuds.
 The integration never really felt polished, so it's not a total loss.
-Google Assistant works better for Android phones anyway and Apple users can always use Siri.
+Google Assistant works better for Android phones anyway, and Apple users can always use Siri.

 Jabra Elite 85t vs. Elite 75t: Sounding off on each other

 It's also important to note Jabra changed the design for the speakers to open things up for the larger drivers.
 They're now oval-shaped, which also changes what kind of ear tips they work with.
 The tips are still silicone, though with a mesh center.
-It's unclear if that alters the sound in any way, but it does somewhat shift the way these earbuds fit.
+It's unclear whether that alters the sound in any way, but it does somewhat shift the way these earbuds fit.

 The Elite 75t were the best true wireless earbuds Jabra made as far as the fit was concerned.
 Small, snug and with nary a sign of discomfort most of the time, they were almost a revelation for the company.
 I'm not sure the same is true of the Elite 85t because their size is more in line with the Elite 65.
 Those were also great earbuds, except their larger size didn't make them as nimble as some competitors.
 After launching the 85t, Jabra tried to address comfort with new firmware that brought the MyFit feature to the Sound+ app.
-Basically, the app plays a short audio clip that looks for sound leakage, thereby suggesting a fit adjustment or different ear tip.
+Basically, the app plays a short audio clip that looks for sound leakage, thereby suggesting a fit adjustment or a different ear tip.

 You may be able to forgive the size disparity when you notice the difference in ANC performance.
 The Elite 85t hold a distinct advantage of the hybrid ANC, meaning the internal and external mics work together to cancel outside noise.
-It handles low and higher-frequency noises better because of it.
+It handles low- and higher-frequency noises better because of it.
 It's also adjustable through a slider on the app, in case you want to mitigate the effect.
 You can still access the HearThrough mode to pipe in background sound when you need to.

 The aforementioned firmware update also added a feature Jabra had bafflingly omitted when it first released the Elite 85t.
 Initially, you could only cycle between ANC and HearThrough when pressing the left earbud, but after the update, you also get a third option to turn both off.
 We think it's great Jabra rectified that and put it in line with the Elite 75t that way.